EppuSyyrakki/BTree/README.md

 # BTree
 **Behavior Tree AI editor for Unity**

+This library leans heavily on an external Unity library called [XNode](https://github.com/Siccity/xNode/wiki) by Thor Brigsted.
+It provides the base node and graph classes and the editor code to represent them visually in a specialised Unity editor window.
+The graph and node inherit from XNode’s corresponding classes, allowing them to share any functionality present in the base classes.
+However, as noted in XNode’s documentation, its built-in functionality is limited to viewing and editing graphs, so the node logic and the system querying the tree is implemented with custom code.

 ## General information
 The behaviour tree (also called a decision tree) can be described as a graph: a tree of hierarchical nodes that control the flow of decision making of an AI entity.
 The extents of the tree, the leaves, are the actual commands that control the AI entity, and the branches are various types of utility nodes that control the flow of the AI query to reach the sequences of commands best suited to the situation.

 In principle the AI entity sends a query from the root up the tree.
-When the query reaches an actionable leaf node, it returns one of three options: Success, failure, or running.
+When the query reaches an actionable leaf node, it returns one of three options: Success, Failure, or Running.
 If the leaf is running (its action is being executed), the entity will stay in that state.
 When the node returns a success or a failure, another query is sent to find the next “running” result.
 The branch nodes along the path can modify this result according to their own rules before sending it on.
 For a leaf node to be reached, all the logic governing its preceding nodes must be satisfied as well.
-The utility nodes that guide the query towards the leaves can be described as logic gates – for themselves to return a success to a preceding node, they might require all of the following nodes to return a success (AND), only one to return a success (OR), invert the result (NOT) and so on.

-This library leans heavily on an external Unity library called [XNode](https://github.com/Siccity/xNode/wiki) by Thor Brigsted.
-It provides the base node and graph classes and the editor code to represent them visually in a specialised Unity editor window.
-The graph and node inherit from XNode’s corresponding classes, allowing them to share any functionality present in the base classes.
-However, as noted in XNode’s documentation, its built-in functionality is limited to viewing and editing graphs, so the node logic and the system querying the tree is implemented with custom code.

-The graph is the primary component of the library, named TreeAsset in the implementation.
-As its base class XNode.NodeGraph inherits from Unity’s
-ScriptableObject, its creation can be done with custom menu items inside the Unity project window.
-The nodes do not exist as instances on their own outside the graph.
-While their inheritance also traces back to ScriptableObject, they can’t be created as independent assets.
-This behaviour can be altered by implementations by adding the CreateAssetMenu attribute from the UnityEngine library to the nodes.
 The implementation forces all nodes to inherit from an abstract base class TreeNode.
 The tree is forced to accept only nodes that inherit TreeNode to prevent user errors.
 The user must implement these actionable leaf nodes themselves, so this is NOT a visual scripting tool.

 ## Library architecture